-The son of an Oklahoma carpet layer, James Garner (born James Scott Bumgarner) dropped out of high school at 16 to join the Merchant Marines.
-He worked in a variety of jobs and received the Purple Heart when he was wounded during the Korean War.
+James Garner was born James Scott Bumgarner in Norman, Oklahoma, to Mildred Scott (Meek) and Weldon Warren Bumgarner, a carpet layer.
+He dropped out of high school at 16 to join the Merchant Marines.
+He worked in a variety of jobs and received 2 Purple Hearts when he was wounded twice during the Korean War.
 He had his first chance to act when a friend got him a non-speaking role in the Broadway stage play "The Caine Mutiny Court Martial (1954)".
 Part of his work was to read lines to the lead actors and he began to learn the craft of acting.
 This play led to small television roles, television commercials and eventually a contract with Warner Brothers.
 Director David Butler saw something in Garner and gave him all the attention he needed when he appeared in The Girl He Left Behind (1956).
-After co-starring in a handful of films during 1956-57, Warner Brothers gave Garner a co-starring role in the the western series "Maverick" (1957).
+After co-starring in a handful of films during 1956-57, Warner Brothers gave Garner a co-starring role in the the western series Maverick (1957).
 Originally planned to alternate between Bart Maverick (Jack Kelly) and Bret Maverick (Garner), the show quickly turned into the Bret Maverick Show.
 As Maverick, Garner was cool, good-natured, likable and always ready to use his wits to get him in or out of trouble.
 The series was highly successful, and Garner continued in it into 1960 when he left the series in a dispute over money.

 In the early 1960s Garner returned to films, often playing the same type of character he had played on "Maverick".
 His successful films included The Thrill of It All (1963), Move Over, Darling (1963), The Great Escape (1963) and The Americanization of Emily (1964).
 After that, his career wandered and when he appeared in the automobile racing movie Grand Prix (1966), he got the bug to race professionally.
 Soon, this ambition turned to supporting a racing team, not unlike what Paul Newman would do in later years.